mike-mcgann/battle-to-100/README.md

 - If doubles are rolled when starting the game, the cube is automatically doubled but remains in the neutral position.
-This is notated on the scoresheet with a single asterisk.
+This is notated on the scoresheet with a single asterisk (*).
 - If doubles are rolled twice in a row when starting the game, the cube is automatically redoubled but remains in the neutral position.
-This is notated on the scoresheet with a double asterisk.
+This is notated on the scoresheet with a double asterisk (**).
 - A modified Jacoby rule is in effect.
 Gammons and backgammons only count if the cube value is greater than one.
 - The scoresheet notates gammons with a (G) and backgammons with a (B).
-- Cube values of 16 are notated with an `X`, 32 with a `Y`, and 64 with a `Z`.
+- Cube values of 16 are notated with an (X), 32 with a (Y), and 64 with a (Z).
 - Winning a game with a final roll of doubles when doubles are required to win awards "style points".
-These points mean nothing but are notated on the scoresheet with an exclamation point for use later when bragging about the miracle.
+These points mean nothing but are notated on the scoresheet with an exclamation point (!) for use later when bragging about the miracle.
 - After a player has completed a move and before the opponent has picked up the dice, the opponent may declare the previous move as a blunder.
 The player must